LAKE CHELAN –

 “Establishing new salmon habitat on the Chelan River is a great achievement, reflecting years of work by Chelan PUD, fishery managers, tribes, and stakeholders,” said Vince McGowan, Water Quality Program Manager.
 “These targeted, site-specific updates to water quality standards reflect what conditions we now know are achievable on the river to support salmon spawning, rearing, and migration.”

-Ecology is proposing to modify state water quality standards at Chelan PUD’s request.
+We're proposing to modify state water quality standards at Chelan PUD’s request.
 The proposed changes require formal rulemaking and are site-specific, meaning if finalized they would only apply to the Chelan River.

 Currently, state water quality standards designate the aquatic life use of salmon spawning, rearing and migration for the entire Chelan River.
 The designation was assigned by default without an evaluation of whether this use was existing or achievable in the river.

 This is the first time Ecology has proposed such a change under a tool provided by Clean Water Act regulations, called a Use Attainability Analysis (UAA).
-The UAA allows Ecology to “consider the physical, chemical, biological, and economic factors that affect meeting a designated (water quality) use.”
+The UAA allows us to “consider the physical, chemical, biological, and economic factors that affect meeting a designated (water quality) use.”

 Chelan PUD has requested Ecology conduct a UAA to consider: